I Received My Photos, Now What?

 iCloud or BackBlaze are really great online backups.
 This way, everything is stored in a cloud and you don’t have to worry about a tangible item breaking.

-This is a blog post for a different day (you can read it here).
 Don’t let your photos just live on a screen, print your photos.
 Hang them up, put them in places, make a scrapbook.
 We currently host a print shop that you can order prints & albums through, but our clients also own rights to print where they please.

 You don’t need to do all of these steps, but I would recommend doing at least three of them.
 You invested in these photos, these photos are important memories to you, please don’t lose them.